 Deadlines for state aid vary, but there are a few — like Alaska, Indiana and South Carolina — that distribute awards on a first-come, first-served basis.

-“If your child is in one of those states, it really pays to file the FAFSA sooner,” says Kantrowitz, who advises filing the FAFSA close to the Oct.
-1 release date.
+“If your child is in one of those states, it really pays to file the FAFSA sooner,” says Kantrowitz, who advises filing the FAFSA as early as possible.

 How Has the Coronavirus Pandemic Affected the FAFSA?